 The Lake Worth Department strives to provide training and leadership to ensure that our officers engage in constitutional policing and is committed to the prevention of any form of bias-based policing.
 Officers receive in-depth instruction in the police academy, roll-call briefings, and during in-service training on the importance non-biased policing, the law governing racial profiling, and the department's policy on racial profiling (Enclosure 3).
 In addition to our training efforts, police supervisors are required to conduct random video reviews of motor vehicle stops each month.
-Supervisors did not observe any indication of biased-based policing during this review process.
+In 2022, supervisors did not observe any indication of biased-based policing during this review process.

-As required by Article 2.132 of the Texas Code of Criminal Procedure, the Lake Worth Police Department provides public education relating to the department's compliment and complaint process.
-Instructions on how to file a complaint are listed on each citation and warning (Figure 4).
+As required by Article 2.132 of the Texas Code of Criminal Procedure, the Lake Worth Police Department provides public education relating to the department's compliment and complaint process (Figure 5).